DanielKell/R10-Conference-App/README.md

 - PropTypes

 # Left to do:
-- Fix a big with the button text appearing below the button
+- Fix a bug with the button text appearing below the button
 - Add a "Maps" page
 - Finish adding Proptypes